Amber Kelly • Apr 8, 2020

-Save more.
-The United States government just released that women’s wages have increased, up two cents to 79 cents from the 77.
+- Save more.
+According to the data research company Payscale.com in its annual gender pay gap analysis, women’s wages in comparison to men’s increased in 2020, to 81 cents for every $1 a man makes, up four cents from the previous 77 cents.
 It’s a step in the right direction, but still, a minute step.
-Therefore even as women make less, they need to save more to account for the anticipated longer lifespan.
+Therefore, even as women make less, they need to save more to account for their anticipated longer lifespan.

 It’s important for women especially to consider their individual situations when planning for retirement.
-It’s also imperative for them to find a financial advisor that does so as well.
+It’s also imperative for them to find a financial advisor who does so as well.

 PayScale.com.
 March 31, 2020.
 “The State of the Gender Pay Gap 2020.” https://www.payscale.com/data/gender-pay-gap.
 Accessed Feb.
 18, 2021.

 Securities offered only by duly registered individuals through Madison Avenue Securities, LLC (MAS), member FINRA/SIPC.
 Advisory services offered only by duly registered individuals through Global Wealth Management Investment Advisory (GWM), a Registered Investment Advisor.
 MAS and GWM are not affiliated entities.
 All investments are subject to risk including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.